 After checking out the visitor center, you can head into the park and explore many of the buildings that are still there.
 There are a bunch that are just plots of land though, so when you get the map, don’t worry if you expect a building to be somewhere and only see a small plaque, such as the hospital.
 Here are a few of the buildings you will see there.

 The barracks is the first building you will see as it has a commanding presence in the center of the park.
 You can enter the barracks and explore lots of old relics from the history of the park, including uniforms.

 These buildings are pretty much just shacks on the outskirts of the park.
 You can’t go in them, but you can see them from the outside.

 The officer’s quarters is the most impressive part of the park.
 The building is in a Colonial style, and it features many rooms that have been meticulously recreated.

 You can walk throughout the building and even go upstairs to see how the rooms would have looked in the heyday of the area.
 I enjoyed exploring these quarters as it gave you a taste of what life was like for the people in command during this time.

 This area is not like the Officers Quarters, but I did enjoy seeing the full chicken coop that was right outside, complete with many chickens running around.

 Peter Lebeck Grave

-Located right next to a big tree, this grave marks the resting site of Peter Lebeck and on it it talks about how he was attacked by a bear, pretty crazy.
+Located right next to a big tree, this grave marks the resting site of Peter Lebeck, and on it talks about how he was attacked by a bear, pretty crazy.

-There are of course more things to see in this park and I would recommend at least an hour to walk around and explore.
-While the park is not really that big, it is a great place to stop at on a road trip as you can let the family stretch their legs and enjoy a beautiful piece of CA history.
+There are, of course, more things to see in this park, and I would recommend at least an hour to walk around and explore.
+While the park is not that big, it is a great place to stop on a road trip, as you can let the family stretch their legs and enjoy a beautiful piece of CA history.
 Let me know if you have been and what you thought in the comments.